webyrd/underconstraints/README.md

 The idea is that each underconstraint is run: 1) when the constraint is introduced; and 2) when the contraint store is extended.

-Running the underconstraints at the end is harmless but useless.
+Running underconstraints at the end of a `run` is harmless but useless (assuming the use of underconstraints is sound).